chris9740/swiftdns/README.md

 ## Project

 Swiftdns enhances your browsing security by seamlessly integrating DNS over HTTPS (DoH) with your local system's existing UDP-based DNS queries.
-Unlike traditional DNS queries that are visible to ISPs, DoH encrypts your requests, ensuring that the domains you access remain confidential between you and Cloudflare.
-This setup allows you to take full advantage of Cloudflare's DoH without any complex configuration.
+Unlike traditional DNS queries that are visible to ISPs, DoH encrypts your requests, ensuring that the domains you access remain confidential between you and your chosen DNS provider.
+This setup allows you to take full advantage of secure DNS resolution without any complex configuration.
 Swiftdns operates quietly in the background, ensuring your DNS queries are both secure and private, with minimal configuration effort on your part.

 For those seeking an extra layer of privacy, Swiftdns also offers the option to route queries through a Tor proxy.